 Rolling the dough: To start rolling the dough, place your rolling pin in the center of the disk of dough and use your body weight to press straight forward.
 Make sure to rotate your dough in the same direction between rolls & only roll in one direction instead of side to side, left & right.
 You should continue the process of making singular strokes in the same direction followed by rotating the dough until it is about 1/8-inch thick.

-If you do make this recipe, be sure to leave a comment below 🙂 I would love to hear if you have tried this recipe or if it has sent some inspiration your way!
-I would love to see if you re-create this dish in your kitchen, if you do, feel free to tag me on Instagram!
+I hope you give this healthy sweet potato lentil pie a go!
+If you do, be sure to leave a comment with your thoughts below 🙂 I would love to hear if you have tried this recipe or if it has sent some inspiration your way!
+You can also feel free to tag me over on Instagram!